 That’s exactly what Fundrise set out to remedy.
 Fundrise investments have lower fees and full transparency in disclosing those fees.

-What’s even more important is that you don’t need $100,000 or more to invest.
-You can invest with as little as $500, which means almost anyone can participate.
+You can invest with as little as $10, which means almost anyone can participate.
 Even if you do take a loss on an investment that small, it’s probably not the kind that will wipe you out financially the way private REITs did to some investors in the last recession.

-Just before the COVID pandemic, I got a couple of notices from Fundrise making that point clear.
+Fundrise does a good job informing their clients making this point abundantly clear.
 The letters emphasized that if the market were to take a big dive, Fundrise might be forced to halt investment redemptions.